-Challenged by growing demands from airspace users and increasing cost pressure in the European context, Air Navigation Service Providers (ANSPs) need to work with more efficient and flexible methods to go forward seamless airspace.
+Challenged by growing demands from airspace users and increasing cost pressure in the European context, Air Navigation Service Providers (ANSPs) need to work with more efficient and flexible methods to go forward with seamless airspace.

-The Virtual Centre Model powered by CCS has a system based on more operational flexibility, agility, service continuity and costs efficiency.
+The Virtual Centre Model powered by CCS has a system based on more operational flexibility, agility, service continuity and cost efficiency.
 The system is considered as a key enabler for Virtual Centre by providing infrastructure rationalization and airspace delegation solutions.

-Moreover, through the innovative CCS cost-sharing model, several ANSPs remotely use the same system Coflight to deliver FDP services.
+Moreover, through the innovative CCS cost-sharing model, several ANSPs remotely use the same Coflight system to deliver FDP services.
 This has the advantage of sharing investment and operating costs fairly according to their respective activities.

 CCS proved performance with its demonstration in Frequentis Executive Day

 During the SESAR Virtual Centre Executive Demo Day in Vienna in October 2019, CCS data center was connected to 3 HMIs from different suppliers located in different places throughout Europe.
 It was a great performance for the development team to show around 100 flights using an interoperable system simultaneously.